DominicDocimo/DominicDocimo/README.md

 ### My Programming Journey
 Programming had always been something I was interested in, but for a long time I always considered it something that I would do eventually.
-I manage a variety of different communities and I was gaining interest in creating my own systems.
+I manage a variety of different communities, and I was gaining interest in creating my own systems.
 One problem I have with community management programs written by other people is the design itself.
 I've always been a big proponent of the idea which I have coined "advanced simplicity", where a program should be easy to use, but can be built on the specific use the developer initially intended to create something useful for anyone.